-Back in June, I noticed a couple of posts circulating around "Academic Twitter" from an account called "500 Queer Scientists."
+Back in June, I noticed a couple of posts circulating around Twitter from an account called "500 Queer Scientists."
 As a person who identifies both as gay and as a scientist, I was curious, so I clicked.
 500 Queer Scientists is a movement that seeks to increase the visibility of LGBTQ+ people who are working in STEM.
-As a marginalized population, LGBTQ+ people face increased discrimination in the workplace, and in society at large, and the STEM fields are no exception.
-This issue has been recently highlighted at my own University (see: Is Science too Straight? published in BU Research), and on an international level in Nature.
+As a marginalized population, LGBTQ+ people face increased discrimination in the workplace, and in society at large - and the STEM fields are no exception.
+This issue has been recently highlighted at my own University (see: Is Science too Straight? published in BU Research), and on an international level (see: LGBTQ scientists are still left out in Nature).
 Moreover, some great empirical research has recently emerged on this topic (see this article by Bryce Hughes).

 Fortunately, people have started to discuss the issues facing LGBTQ+ people working in STEM, and organizations are forming to take action.
 500 Queer Scientists is one such organization.
 The movement is modeled after 500 Women Scientists, a grassroots organization started by four women who met in graduate school at UC Boulder.
 They created a form letter asking women scientists and supporters to pledge to build a more inclusive and diverse STEM community.
 Originally aiming to collect 500 signatures, they now have over 20,000 from around the world, and have grown into an organization with a mentorship program and other resources.